Oregon camping, the “Peter Iredale”

 In the video in my last blog post, you may have noticed some “sticks” or “posts” sticking up out of the sand a long way off to the left, way behind the ship (see photo below … the bow of the ship is WAY off to the right of the photo below).

-Those aren’t just any old sticks or posts.
-Those are part of the ship’s structure near the aft or stern of the Peter Iredale.
-In fact, the vessel didn’t end there at those posts but continued on for another several feet to the left.
-In fact, in the photo above, you can see the bottom of the stern-most mast on the right side of the photo … and this was a four-mast ship.
+However … those aren’t just any old sticks or posts.
+Those “sticks” are part of the ship’s stern-most mast, near the aft or stern of the Peter Iredale.
+Those posts helped support the fourth or stern-most mast.
+The vessel didn’t end there at those posts but continued on for another several feet to the left.
+In fact, in the photo above, you can see the bottom of the third mast on the right side of the photo.
+She was a four-masted barque.

 This was one long ship!
-She was 285 feet long, displaced 2,075 tons (which means that’s what she weighed when empty of cargo).
-She had four masts with royal sails above double top and topgallant sails.
+She was 285 feet long, displaced 2,075 tons (that’s what she weighed when empty of cargo).
+She had four masts with royal sails above double top and top gallant sails.
 She was a beauty!

 She was built in 1890 in Maryport, England, and had been in international shipping service for just 16 years.
 On October 25, 1906, she was driven onto the beach by a sudden heavy nor’wester squall.
 She ended up on the beach, less than four miles south of the entrance to the Columbia River.
 The captain and crew could do nothing to save her.
 No human lives were lost.
 But her life was lost.

 Here’s what the Peter Iredale looked like in early 1960.
 The photo below shows about 40% of her length.
-Notice three of the masts in the photo below.
+Notice three of the support tubes for the three larger, forward masts in the photo below.
 One of them was still visible when I was here today.
 I’ll show it to you.
 But not much is left of this ship today.

 Hmmm, on the other hand, there’s sure not much left of the the parts that are above the sand.
 Wind, tide, UV, and human interaction … all take their toll.